Snark sailboat: Design

-Early Sea Snarks featured an unclad one-piece injection-molded EPS hull and weighed a total of approximately 30 lbs.
-Later versions called the Super Snark or Super Sea Snark featured a vacuum formed layer of ABS (later ASA) bonded over the EPS hull for a total weight of 50 lbs.
-Snark Products had patented the cladding process (which they marketed as "stronger than fiberglass") which eliminated the possibility of voids within the injection molded hull.
-Under Snark Products Inc., the technology was marketed as Corelite and is now trademarked as Armorclad.
+Early Sea Snarks featured an unclad one-piece injection-molded EPS hull and the hull weighed approximately 30 lbs.
+Later versions, marketed s the Sunflower, Super Snark and Super Sea Snark featured a vacuum formed layer of ABS (later ASA) bonded over the EPS hull for a hull weight of 43 lbs.
+Snark Products patented the cladding process, which eliminated the possibility of voids within the injection molded hull.
+Snark Products Inc. marketed the cladding as Corelite, calling it "stronger than fiberglass."
+It was subsequently trademarked as Armorclad.

-Sea Snarks (currently Super Snarks or Super Sea Snark) have a monohull length of eleven feet; beam of thirty-eight inches; draft of .17 foot; and weight capacity of 310 lb.
-Features include a lateen-rigged nylon sail of 45 square feet; aluminum mast, spar, and boom; wood rudder and an integral center sleeve molded into the hull to support a removable wood dagger board.
-With an overall depth of 12 inches, the sailboat can be stored upright in a depth of 12 inches, and the boat is described as "car-toppable".
+Sea Snarks have a monohull length of eleven feet; beam of thirty-eight inches; draft of 2 inches (unladen); and weight capacity of 310 lb.
+Features include a lateen-rigged nylon sail of 45 square feet; aluminum mast, top spar, and boom; wood rudder and an integral center sleeve molded into the hull to support a removable wood dagger board.
+With an overall depth of 12 inches, the sailboat can be stored upright in a depth of 12 inches, and the boat is marketed as "car-toppable".
 The boat arrives as a knock down kit in a cardboard box.
 Assembly requires approximately one hour.

-In 1974 a slightly larger version of the Super/Sea Snark was created called the Sunflower.
-It featured yellow ABS cladding as well as a covered foredeck (or "splash deck").
-The 1974 Sunflower has a hull two inches wider and sides two inches higher than that of the concurrently marketed Super/Sea Snark.
-The Sunflower mast is 15 inches taller but the boom length remains the same as that of the Super/Sea Snark, resulting in a Sunflower sail area 23% greater than that of the Super/Sea Snark.
-However the Sunflower sails slower in all conditions than the Super/Sea Snark, and is also less stable in strong winds due to its larger sail.
+In 1974 a slightly higher-priced version of the Super/Sea Snark was created, marketed as the Sunflower, featuring yellow ABS cladding as well as a covered foredeck (or "splash deck").
+The 1974 Sunflower hull has the same dimensions as the Super Snark, as did its sail.
+In the 1980s, the Sunflower 3.3. was created.
+The 3.3. had a wider hull by two inches and sides two inches higher than that of the Super/Sea Snark.
+The Sunflower 3.3 mast was 12 inches taller and the gaff (top spar) was 28 inches longer but the boom length remained the same as that of the Super/Sea Snark and original Sunflower, resulting in a Sunflower 3.3 sail area 23% greater than that of the Super/Sea Snark and original Sunflower.
 Sunflowers were North American Yacht Racing Union (NAYRU) class certified and a Sunflower was displayed along with other American recreational equipment in a 1974 U.S. Information Agency exhibit touring Russia.
 Sales of this boat have been significantly less than the Super/Sea Snark.